-In order to track and trend illnesses and injuries for NAICS 4244, OSHA 300 and 300A forms will be collected by the CSHO(s) performing NAICS 4244 inspections and uploaded into Documents in OE.
-The logs will be reviewed during the Grocery and Related Product Merchant Wholesalers SEP quarterly committee meetings.
+In order to track and trend illnesses and injuries, OSHA 300 and 300A Forms will be collected by the CSHO(s) performing inspections under this SEP and uploaded into

+Documents in OE.
+The logs will be reviewed during the SEP quarterly committee meetings.
 Information and data gathered will be documented and communicated to the employer and district offices.

 - ii.
-Powered Industrial Trucks.
-There is significant material handling in NAICS 4244 warehousing operations that poses the potential for serious injuries to employees.
+Powered Industrial Trucks and Material Handling/Storage.
+There is significant material handling in warehousing operations in facilities covered by this SEP that poses the potential for serious injuries to employees.
 CSHOs will evaluate the employer's policies, procedures, and work practices for compliance with the requirements of 29 CFR 1910.176 - Handling Materials, General and 29 CFR 1910.178 - Powered Industrial Trucks.
 If the trucks operate on hydrocarbon fuels, employee exposure to carbon monoxide shall also be evaluated.
 Of special importance is the use of seat belts while driving trucks and the use of personal fall arrest systems while on lifts for order picking.
 CSHOs should use CPL 02-01-028 (2-1.28A) - Powered Industrial Truck Operator Training for additional guidance.

-CSHOs should evaluate work processes occurring inside and outside of the warehouses and storage areas by looking for potential "struck by" hazards, especially when employees are working near tractor trailers, fork trucks and other heavy equipment.
+CSHOs should evaluate work processes occurring inside and outside of the warehouses and storage areas by looking for potential struck by hazards, especially when employees are working near tractor trailers, fork trucks and other heavy equipment.
 CSHOs should ensure dock locks, chocks and/or spring brakes are being used to prevent employees from being struck by tractor trailers and trucks either while walking or while driving fork trucks.
 See Standards Notice 66 - Spring Brake System or Dock Lock used in lieu of Chocking as Means to Secure Trucks or Trailers at a Loading Dock.

-In addition, CSHOs should review employers' policies and procedures to determine if "struck by" hazards exist, and ensure pedestrian walkways are established where visibility is limited in one or more directions.
+In addition, CSHOs should review employers' policies and procedures to determine if struck by hazards exist, and ensure pedestrian walkways are established where visibility is limited in one or more directions.

 - iii.
 Electrical.
-Electrical hazards at NAICS 4244 sites can be aggravated by the presence of wet-process areas and the industry's sanitation standards that require the use of chemical products that may corrode electrical enclosures and equipment.
+Electrical hazards at sites covered by this SEP can be aggravated by the presence of wet-process areas and the industry's sanitation standards that require the use of chemical products that may corrode electrical enclosures and equipment.
 CSHOs will evaluate the condition of electrical equipment such as panels, cabinets, motor control centers, conduits, etc.; evaluate the appropriate use of ground fault circuit interrupters (GFCIs); and evaluate the use of water-proof receptacles and enclosures.
-CSHOs will also evaluate electrical work practices for compliance with the requirements of 29 CFR 1910.147 - The Control of Hazardous Energy.
+CSHOs will also evaluate electrical work practices for compliance with the requirements of 29 CFR 1910.147 - The Control of Hazardous Energy. - iv.
+Ergonomics.
+Many production processes at sites covered by this SEP require the performance of repeated and sustained manual handling and manual exertion work tasks.
+CSHOs will evaluate the employer's policies, procedures, and work practices to determine if they effectively eliminate and control ergonomic risk factors.
+CSHOs will review the employer's OSHA 300 Forms to identify musculoskeletal disorders (MSDs) such as repetitive motion injuries, cumulative trauma disorders (CTDs), etc. CSHOs will calculate the annual MSD DART rate for at least the three calendar years preceding the inspection to determine if the rates are increasing or decreasing.
+CSHOs will refer to FOM Chapter